PT-141 cost and access

 • Insurance may treat branded Vyleesi differently from compounded bremelanotide, and compounded medications are often cash-pay.

-• A cost comparison should include care, pharmacy, supplies, storage, refill timing, and cancellation terms, not only vial price.
+• A cost comparison should include care, pharmacy, supplies, storage, refill timing, itemized receipts or HSA/FSA documentation when available, and cancellation terms—not only vial price.

 Safety screen